elite1122/Hackerrankpython/README.md

-Here i will sub,mit hackerrank code that i practise.
+Here i will submit hackerrank code that i practise.